mezcel/printf-time/README.md

 ### 1.1.1 Holiday Themed Bashrc (WIP)

-* Bonus feature for the Debian Bash terminal.
+* Bonus feature for the Bash CLI UI.
 * During liturgical calendar seasons, the 1st lines of a Bash terminal instance will display a bible quote pertaining to that season.
-    * Advent will be in chronological order, the rest will be randomized.
+    * *Bash is the default terminal emulator on Debian Linux.*

 ```bash
 ## Compile a binary which is set to launch whenever GNU Bash is launched.